abbondanza/auto-play-ui-vimeo/README.md

 ### Instructions

-(This assumes Node and NPM are installed)
+(This assumes Node, NPM and Grunt are installed)

 The following commands are to be run on a Terminal or Windows PowerShell.